builders/docs/docs/imagine/resources/articles/index.md

 ---
 title: Articles
-description: Sharing what we are learning to help build a better future.
+description: Sharing what we are learning to help build a better future
 ---

 # Articles